-(This post is part of a fundraiser for 826 Boston, a non-profit tutoring and writing center.
-For $50, readers can get me to write anything about hockey they want, so donate today to make me say stuff by clicking here.
-I probably don’t believe the nonsense below, which was requested by Rob.)
+(This post is part of a fundraiser for 826 Boston, a non-profit tutoring and writing center that provides free help to kids at underserved schools.
+For a donation of $50 or more, readers can get me to write anything about hockey they want, so donate today to make me say stuff by clicking here.
+I probably don’t believe the nonsense below, which was requested by Gus Booth.)

 Thank you for reading and supporting 826 Boston.
 Don’t forget to donate!